ksu-cs-textbooks/cis400/content/C-exercises/12-web-data/01-simple-search.md

 Working from the provided metadata, we can eventually identify the film as one titled [Unknown](https://en.wikipedia.org/wiki/Unknown_(2006_film)).
 It would seem that whomever wrote the script to create this JSON file interpreted "Unknown" to mean the title was unknown (hence null), rather than the literal word "Unknown".

 If we dig deeper into the JSON file, we can find other issues.
-For example, the JSON identifies the contraversial film [Birth of a Nation](https://en.wikipedia.org/wiki/The_Birth_of_a_Nation) as being released in 2015, when it was actually the first full-length theatrical film ever released, in _1915_!
+For example, the JSON identifies the controversial film [Birth of a Nation](https://en.wikipedia.org/wiki/The_Birth_of_a_Nation) as being released in 2015, when it was actually the first full-length theatrical film ever released, in _1915_!
 Most likely the original database from which these entries were derived only used two digits for the year, i.e. `15`, and the scripter who converted it to JSON chose a threshold date to determine if it was released in the 20 or 21st century, i.e.:

 ```csharp
 if(date < 28)